DEPARTMENT OF NATURAL RESOURCES

 The Chesapeake and Coastal Service develops and helps implement watershed management strategies and projects to restore and protect the ecosystems of Chesapeake Bay and its watersheds.
 Programs derive from Maryland's commitment under the Chesapeake Bay Agreements of 1983 and 1987 to restore and protect the Bay, particularly its finfish, shellfish, wildlife, and other aquatic life.
 Departmental responsibilities under the Economic Growth, Resource Protection, and Planning Act are coordinated by the Chesapeake and Coastal Service (Chapter 437, Acts of 1992).

-Within the Chesapeake and Coastal Service are Management Services and two deputy directorates: Restoration, Finance, and Policy; and Science, Stewardship, and Assessment.
+Within the Chesapeake and Coastal Service are four offices: Budget and Management Services; Coastal and Ocean Management; Restoration and Resilience; and Science and Stewardship.

-Restoration, Finance, and Policy began as Chesapeake Bay Policy Coordination and reformed as the Chesapeake Bay Program Division in September 2003.
+The Office of Restoration and Resilience began as Chesapeake Bay Policy Coordination and reformed as the Chesapeake Bay Program Division in September 2003.
 It reorganized as Chesapeake and Coastal Programs in May 2007, and as Restoration, Finance, and Policy in 2014.
+In 2015, it received its current name.

 This office develops Department policy on Bay-related issues, drawing on departmental expertise and advice from citizens and signatories to the Chesapeake Bay Agreement.
 It is responsible for Maryland's representation on the Living Resources Subcommittee of the Chesapeake Executive Council, an interstate agency.
 Under the 1987 Chesapeake Bay Agreement, that subcommittee develops and implements plans to protect and restore habitats, ecosystems, and populations of the Bay's living resources.

-Restoration, Finance, and Policy directs three divisions: Chesapeake and Coastal Policy; Habitat Restoration and Conservation; and Restoration Financing.
+The Office of Restoration and Resilience directs three divisions: Chesapeake and Coastal Policy; Habitat Restoration and Conservation; and Restoration Financing.

-Science, Stewardship, and Assessment started as Ecosystem Restoration Services within Chesapeake and Coastal Watershed Services in July 2007, and reformed as Science, Stewardship, and Assessment in 2014.
+The Office of Science and Stewardship started as Ecosystem Restoration Services within Chesapeake and Coastal Watershed Services in July 2007, and reformed as Science, Stewardship, and Assessment in 2014.
+In 2015, it received its current name.

-This office is responsible for three divisions: Coastal and Marine Assessment; Conservation Education and Stewardship; and Geospatial Information and Analysis.
+This office is responsible for three divisions: Conservation Education and Stewardship; Economic and Social Sciences; and Geospatial Information and Analysis.

 CONSERVATION EDUCATION & STEWARDSHIP DIVISION